frumipasztor/DreamTravel/README.md

 ## Filling the Schemas in MongoDB

     In order to work and get some content to the frontend, you need to make the database in mongoDB.
 I was creating the content there so you need to upload them too.

+    !!
+No need to create for the customer.model, invoice.model, and the user.model. these are filling themselfs.

 ## Run the Backend